 What Happens to the GSEs?
 Legislative Overhang on Shares

 There are two pieces of legislation that are in Congress, although action prior to year end is unlikely.
-The Protection of American Taxpayers and Homeowners (PATH) Act, introduced by House Republicans in July 2013, and calls for the complete wind down of Fannie and Freddie and a move towards a totally private home mortgage market.
+The Protecting American Taxpayers and Homeowners (PATH) Act of 2013, introduced by House Republicans in July, and calls for the complete wind down of Fannie and Freddie and a move toward a totally private home mortgage market.
 This bill would also make many more changes, including some to the FHA.
 Shareholders would more than likely get hurt by this bill.

 What are your thoughts on Fannie Mae and Freddie Mac?
 Are you interested in buying the gamble?

 John has seven years of experience as an equity analyst following various stocks and sectors.
 As a senior equity analyst, he received awards from the Wall Street Journal and Financial Times for his writing.